 Find out more about the Direct Aid Program

-Nauru's economy faces significant constraints common to other island atoll states.
+Nauru's economy faces significant constraints common to other small island states.
 These include its small size, remoteness, a harsh natural environment with infertile soils, limited exploitable resources and the need to create jobs and promote growth for an expanding population.
 Pelagic fish abound in Nauruan waters, but Nauru has been unable to establish a fishing industry of its own.
 Fees from fishing licenses issued to distant water fishing nations are an important source of revenue for Nauru.
-An Australian-funded fisheries adviser has been engaged to help maximise revenue from the country's marine assets.
-The phosphate industry also continues to be an important revenue stream providing an estimated 10 per cent of the national budget in 2014-15.
-However, revenue associated with the presence of the Offshore Processing Centre and its ancillary service providers represents Nauru’s most significant revenue stream.
+An Australian-funded fisheries adviser was previously engaged to help maximise revenue from the country's marine assets.
+Royalties from the phosphate industry currently offer only a modest and declining revenue stream, providing an estimated 3 per cent of the national budget in 2015-16.
+However, revenue associated with the presence of the Regional Processing Centre and its ancillary service providers represents Nauru's most significant revenue stream.
 The significant increase in the expatriate population has resulted in major increases in revenue from customs duties and other fees and levies.
 This increased economic activity has also resulted in Nauru now enjoying near full employment.

 Trade and investment

-Australian merchandise exports to Nauru in 2012-13 totaled $60.5 million (principally pre-fabricated buildings and civil engineering equipment and parts).
+Australian merchandise exports to Nauru in 2015-16 totaled $82.3 million (principally pre-fabricated buildings, meat and civil engineering equipment and parts).

 High level visits